samthebest/dump/agile-data-and-tdd.md

 The rule of thumb combined with the outside in methodology then gives us the best of all worlds:

- - **High level** design represents use cases and communicates domain
+ - **High level** design represents and communicates use cases in the language of the domain
  - No code bloat; all code contributes business value
  - 100% test coverage in some form or another
  - Unambiguous executable documentation